 Bachelor of Science: Environmental Science

-Environmental science professionals are committed to studying the effects of humans, industry, production and other sources of pollution on nature and the environment.
-Environmental scientists also help develop ways to eliminate and curb environmental damage; for example, environmental scientists were the first to encourage recycling, the use of solar power, and the development of hybrid automobiles.
+Environmental scientists help develop ways to eliminate and curb environmental damage.
+Example: environmental scientists were the first to encourage recycling, the use of solar power, and the development of hybrid automobiles.

 Our coursework from a variety of related disciplines will prepare you for the vast array of opportunities in this fast-growing field, with career options in corporations and industry, government, research and education.
 Areas of specialization include environmental ecology, biology, chemistry, conservation, fisheries science and geoscience.

 You will be encouraged to explore the many possibilities the Chicago area has to offer.
 This includes our classes that offer field trips to places such as the Morton Arboretum, Chicago Botanical Garden, the Field Museum of Natural History, the Brookfield Zoo, the Shedd Aquarium and the Museum ofScience and Industry.

 General Course Information